I remember the Sports Illustrated cover vividly.

 Sebastian Telfair’s Mother, Brother Die of Coronavirus

 Telfair embodied New York City‘s flair and excitement for the game even though his NBA career was shortlived and shaded by non-basketball mishaps.
-He’ll always be a high school basketball legend, however, that doesn’t guarantee success at the professional level.
+He’ll always be a high school basketball legend.